Gander Mountain: Operations

+Gander Mountain offered sportswear, hunting, fishing, camping, and other related outdoor recreation equipment.
+Gander Mountain was formerly traded on NASDAQ but was turned into a private company under the majority ownership of David Pratt and the Erickson family, which own Holiday gas stations.
+David C. Pratt was elected chairman of the board in December 2006.
+Pratt was elected as a director of Gander Mountain in August 2005 and named vice chairman of the board in December 2005.
+Jay Tibbets served as chief executive officer.

 Locations

-The new Gander Outdoors will open with 69 stores in 22 states.
-Gander Mountain's "large-format" stores ranged in size from 50,000 to 120,000 square feet and offered customers a unique experience.
+Gander Mountain's stores ranged in size from 50,000 to 120,000 square feet and offered an outdoor esthetic.
 Physically, and visually, the stores had wider shopping aisles, high-joist ceilings, brick and stone accents, log-wrapped columns, and other wilderness related decorations.

 Gander Mountain online store officially opened in August 2008.

+Following the closure of all Gander Mountain stores, 69 stores in 22 states reopened under the Gander Outdoors name.

 Gun sales

 Gander Mountain called itself the top seller of new and used firearms in the United States.
-Starting in 2010, it had opened six Gander Mountain Academy and Firearms Supercenters, originally called “gun world”, where it estimates that over 250,000 people had received training.
+Starting in 2010, it had opened six Gander Mountain Academy and Firearms Supercenters, originally called “gun world”, where it estimated that over 250,000 people had received training.